WLACCS942/NineAlgorithmsAndCounting/README.md

     </tr>
 </table>

-> 2.Algorithms not from the TextBook:
+> 2.Algorithms not from the Textbook:

 <table>
     <tr>